Dakota Antelman

 Picture

-I'm a journalist currently working as a web reporter for WHDH/7News in Boston.
+I'm a reporter currently working as a digital journalist for WHDH/7News in Boston.

 I am experienced in both print and digital reporting, with familiarity covering breaking news, human interest features, municipal government, transit and business in central Massachusetts and the Greater Boston area.